autocrypt/autocrypt/doc/level0.rst

 ..

- - The agent continues this message receipt process even when ``message_pah`` is ``null``, since updating the stored state with ``null`` is sometimes the correct action.
+ - Note: The agent continues this message receipt process even when ``message_pah`` is ``null``, since updating the stored state with ``null`` is sometimes the correct action.